 SEO is constantly evolving.
 With every new update to search algorithms, the game changes.
 Marketers have to constantly adapt their SEO strategy based on new best optimization practices and changing search trends.

-To help you to keep pace, we’ve compiled 37 SEO statistics that every marketer needs to know.
-The stats listed below will inform your strategy and help you to climb to the top of the SERPs as we head into 2021.
+To help you to keep pace, we’ve compiled the SEO statistics that every marketer needs to know.
+The stats listed below will inform your strategy and help you to climb to the top of the SERPs.

 Key SEO statistics for 2021